Introduction

 You may have the best product in the world but that never guarantees that everyone will want it.
 Even the best products have trouble attracting customers.
 Why?
 Because every product needs a target market; a specific persona it will resonate with.
-As well, every product has a season; you may have the right market cornered, but the seasonality of your product could make it difficult to sell sometimes more than others.
-This is why it’s important to qualify every lead as by not doing so, you run the risk of getting stuck in a long and frustrating sales process that may never convert.
+Also, every product has a season.
+So, you may have the right market cornered, but the seasonality of your product could make it difficult to sell sometimes more than others.
+This is why it’s important to qualify every lead.
+If you don’t, you run the risk of getting stuck in a long and frustrating sales process that may never lead to conversion.
+That’s where lead qualification comes in.
+More specifically, a qualification process called BANT.
+But, what is BANT?

 These 4 elements provide a gauge that marketers and salespeople can use to determine a prospect’s readiness to buy.